A-06656

 Plain Language

-Every entity doing business or offering products to New York consumers must develop a responsible capability scaling policy governing its use and development of AI.
+Every entity doing business or offering products to consumers in New York must develop a responsible capability scaling policy governing its use and development of AI.
 The policy must constitute a set of best practices that identify, monitor, and rectify or mitigate risk of harm.
-The bill does not prescribe specific content requirements beyond this general framework — the CIO is empowered to promulgate implementing regulations.
-The CIO may issue waivers or designate categories of entities that are covered or exempt from this requirement.
+This is an extremely broad mandate — it applies to any entity that uses or develops AI, with no size threshold, compute threshold, or risk-level trigger.
+The Chief Information Officer may issue waivers or designate exempt categories, which may narrow the practical scope considerably once rules are promulgated.

 Statutory Text